leor-c/Simulus/README.md

   - `play.py`: Tool to visualize the learned controller / world model / representations.
     - Use `python src/play.py --help` to print usage information.
 Currently, this tool only supports `atari` and `craftax` options.
     - Launch `python src/play.py <benchmark> -p <path-to-model-weights>` to watch the agent play live in the environment.
 If you add the flag `-r` (Atari only), the left panel displays the original frame, the center panel displays the same frame downscaled to the input resolution of the discrete autoencoder, and the right panel shows the output of the autoencoder (what the agent actually sees).
 The `-h` flag shows additional information (Atari only).
+    - Press `R` to start/stop recording a video.

 [//]: # (    - Launch `./scripts/play.sh -w` to unroll live trajectories with your keyboard inputs &#40;i.e. to play in the world model&#41;.
 Note that since the world model was trained with segments of $H$ steps where the first $c$ observations serve as a context, the memory of the world model is flushed every $H-c$ frames.)
 [//]: # (    - Launch `./scripts/play.sh -a` to watch the agent play live in the world model.
 World model memory flush applies here as well for the same reasons.)